All Episodes

 And the premise of this is the idea that their valuations of their properties were artificially inflated to get better rates on loans that they were getting from banks.

-Now here's the problem with all this.
+Now, here's the problem with all of this.

 The buildings that we're talking about are hundreds of millions of dollars.

-It says in every one of Donald Trump's contracts don't rely on our numbers, which is kind of stating the obvious, because no bank is going to lend that amount of money without doing their own due diligence.
+It says in every one of Donald Trump's contracts, don't rely on our numbers, which is kind of stating the obvious because no bank is going to lend that amount of money without doing their own due diligence.

 They have a fiduciary responsibility to do the evaluations or valuations themselves.